 Faculty and Staff

 We can partner together to help our students prepare for life beyond LCCC.
-The best and easiest way to help with students’ career planning is to refer them to meet with a Career Center staff member or direct them to our online resources and events.
+The best and easiest way to help with students’ career planning is to refer them to meet with a Career Services staff member or direct them to our online resources and events.

-At the Career Center, we work with students on career development topics such as deciding on a career path to choosing experiences that make them more marketable in the job search.
+At Career Services, we work with students on career development topics such as deciding on a career path to choosing experiences that make them more marketable in the job search.
 Students who have clear career goals contribute more in the classroom and actively engage with their academic department.
 They also graduate earlier with less college debt.

 For more information about how you can partner with us email or call 307.778.1351.

-How to Get Involved with the Career Center
+How to Get Involved with Career Services

 NOTE: Please send requests at least two weeks in advance.
 We'll respond to your request within 48 business hours to confirm or let you know if there are scheduling issues.